bcicen/tinycron/README.md

 # tinycron
-A very small replacement for cron
+A very small replacement for cron.
+Particularly useful within containers and for distributing cron tasks alongside a project as a standalone file.

 ## Installing